wp-plugins/tinymce-advanced/readme.txt

 Version 2.0 includes an admin page for arranging the TinyMCE toolbar buttons, easy installation, a lot of bugfixes, customized "Smilies" plugin that uses the built-in WordPress smilies, etc. The admin page uses Scriptaculous and Prototype.js (similar to the "Widgets" admin page) that lets you "drag and drop" the TinyMCE buttons to arrange your own toolbars and enables/disables the corresponding plugins depending on the used buttons.

-New in version 2.1: Improved language selection, improved compatibility with WordPress 2.3 and TinyMCE 2.1.1.1, option to override some of the imported css classes and other small improvements and bugfixes.
+Version 2.1: Improved language selection, improved compatibility with WordPress 2.3 and TinyMCE 2.1.1.1, option to override some of the imported css classes and other small improvements and bugfixes.

-New in version 2.2: Deactivate/Uninstall option page, font size drop-down menu and other small changes.
+Version 2.2: Deactivate/Uninstall option page, font size drop-down menu and other small changes.

-New in version 3.0: Support for WordPress 2.5 and TinyMCE 3.0.
+Version 3.0: Support for WordPress 2.5 and TinyMCE 3.0.

-New in version 3.0.1: Compatibility with WordPress 2.5.1 and TinyMCE 3.0.7, added option to disable the removal of P and BR tags when saving and in the HTML editor (autop), added two more buttons to the HTML editor: autop and undo, fixed the removal of non-default TinyMCE buttons.
+Version 3.0.1: Compatibility with WordPress 2.5.1 and TinyMCE 3.0.7, added option to disable the removal of P and BR tags when saving and in the HTML editor (autop), added two more buttons to the HTML editor: autop and undo, fixed the removal of non-default TinyMCE buttons.

-New in version 3.1: Compatibility with WordPress 2.6 and TinyMCE 3.1, keeps empty paragrarhs when disabling the removal of P and BR tags, the buttons for MCImageManager and MCFileManager can be arranged (if installed).
+Version 3.1: Compatibility with WordPress 2.6 and TinyMCE 3.1, keeps empty paragrarhs when disabling the removal of P and BR tags, the buttons for MCImageManager and MCFileManager can be arranged (if installed).

+Version 3.2: Compatibility with WordPress 2.7 and TinyMCE 3.2, minor bug fixes.

 **Language Support:** The plugin interface in only in English, but the TinyMCE plugins include several translations: German, French, Italian, Spanish, Portuguese, Russian, Chinese and Japanese.
 More translations are available at the [TinyMCE web site](http://tinymce.moxiecode.com/download_i18n.php).